keyper/web-components/README.md

 ## Getting started

 First you have to incluce the web component into your html page.
-To do so, load the component from `URL TO BE DEFINED`.
+To do so, load the component from `https://sandbox.keyper.app/keyper-web.js` (Sandbox Environment).

 ```
 <html>